Leask/php55/README.md

 ## Why?

 Face it!
-You can not build PHP on Mavericks via homebrew smoothly now.
+You could not build PHP on Mavericks via homebrew smoothly now.
 But I can help you with this pre-build binary package.

 ## How?